 There are people who like living on the edge.
-They have nerves of steel and boundless energy.
-They have more lives than a cat and are likely to be as nimble as one.
-Understandably, the rest of us often cast a wary eye on these risk-takers; after all why would anyone want to jump out of perfectly good airplane or race down a quarter mile track at speeds that defy logic?
+They have nerves of steel and boundless energy and are as nimble as a cat.
+Understandably, many people cast a wary eye on these risk-takers; after all why would anyone want to jump out of perfectly good airplane or race down a quarter mile track at speeds that defy logic?
 Not surprisingly, your life insurer may be asking these questions as well.

 When it comes to life insurance, high-risk recreational activities come with more than just a healthy dose of adrenaline.
-With life insurance, there's more at play than just your age, overall health, family history and whether or not you smoke; your lifestyle matters too.
+With life insurance, there's more at play than just your age, overall health, family history and whether or not you smoke-your lifestyle matters too.

 Everyone should be free to follow their bliss, whatever that might be, and just because you enjoy living closer to the edge than most doesn't mean you're uninsurable.

 Now some people might be inclined to say, "Why tell them I skydive?
 They don't need to know."
 It is never a good idea to withhold information because it will affect the validity of your policy.
 And you don't want to put your loved ones into a situation where there is a potential for a denied claim if you die as a result of an extreme hobby accident.
 Withholding information or misleading your life insurer about your adrenaline-inducing hobbies is a risk no one should take.

 Life on the edge and your life insurance

 If a life insurance company considers your hobby high risk, they'll approach it in one of three ways:

 - Offer you coverage at a rate higher than the standard life insurance rate.

 - Offer you coverage, but exclude your at-risk hobby.
 What this means, is if you die for a reason unrelated to your extreme hobby, they'll pay out the death benefit, but won't if it is related to your extreme sport.

 - Opt not to offer you a life insurance policy.